 Cloud

-Even if cloud data can be minimized, a cloud solution might not be an option for some companies.
-The LMS label management software can then be used in such scenarios.
+Even if external cloud data can be minimized, a cloud solution is not an option for some companies.
+The LMS label management system is a perfect choice as on Premise system.

-A local LMS Enterprise installation offers the same features as the Label Cloud Compliance version, but is hosted completely including web server and SQL server via the internal IT structure.
+A local LMS Enterprise installation offers an identical scope of services as the Label Cloud Compliance version, but is completely hosted via the internal IT structure, including web server and SQL server.

 img